nhoizey/nicolas-hoizey.photo/src/photos/colors-of-mott-street-in-chinatown/index.md

 ---
-title: Colors of Little Italy
+title: Colors of Mott Street in Chinatown
-file: colors-of-little-italy.jpg
+file: colors-of-mott-street-in-chinatown.jpg
+alt_text: Colorful facades of urban buildings with external fire escapes, featuring a red, white, and yellow building side by side.
 date: 2015-05-20 14:44:16 +01:00
 dates:
   iso: 2015-05-20